-Underestimation of the contemporary precipitation rate on Tongariro massif provides one possible explanation for our finding that slightly greater temperature forcings are needed to match the LGM limits on Tongariro massif, relative to Mt.
+Underestimation of the contemporary present day precipitation rate on Tongariro massif provides one possible explanation for our finding that slightly greater temperature forcings are needed to match the LGM limits on Tongariro massif, relative to Mt.
 Ruapehu.
-The precipitation-temperature relationships presented in Fig. 5a indicate that precipitation changes of \pm 25 % are balanced by temperature changes of \pm c.
-0.6 - 0.8 °C, which is consistent with similar estimates for South Island glaciers (Oerlemans, 1997; Anderson and Mackintosh, 2012).
-Thus, precipitation on Tongariro would need to be increased by 30 - 50 %, relative to Mt.
+The precipitation-temperature relationships presented in Fig. 6a indicate that precipitation changes of $\pm$ 25% are balanced by temperature changes of $\pm$ c.
+0.6-0.8-0.8 °C, which is consistent with similar estimates for South Island glaciers (Oerlemans, 1997; Anderson and Mackintosh, 2012).
+Thus, precipitation on Tongariro would need to be increased by 30-50-30-50%, relative to Mt.
 Ruapehu, in order to account for the c.
-1.0 - 1.3 °C temperature difference associated with the inferred LGM glacial limits between the two volcanoes.
-This magnitude is quite large and we consider it unlikely that the spatial precipitation gradient in the contemporary datasets is inaccurate to such a degree, however this may still represent an important contributing factor.
+1.0-1.3-1.3 °C temperature difference associated with the inferred LGM glacial limits between the two volcanoes.
+This magnitude is quite large and we consider it unlikely that the present day spatial precipitation gradient in the contemporary datasets is inaccurate to such a degree, however this may still represent an important contributing factor.
 Potential past changes in local precipitation gradients, for example arising from atmospheric circulation changes (e.g. Lorrey et al., 2012), may also contribute.
 Improved constraint of present and past precipitation rates will reduce these uncertainties.

-Third, is possible spatial heterogeneities in key glaciological parameters.
-The sensitivity tests presented in Fig. 5b, provide a first-order assessment of the uncertainty imparted by parameters in the energy balance model.
-Varying key parameters within acceptable bounds causes deviations in reconstructed temperatures of up to ± 0.5 °C, which indicates that some of the intercatchment variability in palaeotemperatures (e.g. WAH catchment) could be explained by spatial heterogeneities in model parameters, which are currently assumed uniform across the model domain.
+Third, is possible spatial heterogeneities in key glaciological parameters may account for some of the spatial differences in palaeotemperatures seen in this study.
+The sensitivity tests presented in Fig. 6b, provide a first-order assessment of the uncertainty imparted by parameters in the energy balance model.
+Varying key parameters within acceptable bounds causes deviations in reconstructed temperatures of up to $\pm 0.5$ °C, which indicates that some of the inter-catchment variability in palaeotemperatures (e.g. WAH catchment) could be explained by spatial heterogeneities in model parameters, which are currently assumed uniform across the model domain.

-Our sensitivity analyses show that palaeotemperature estimates are most sensitive to albedo (Fig. 5), which is unknown for the pre-historic period.
-Surficial debris cover lowers the albedo of ice, but can act to enhance or reduce surface melt on glaciers depending on the thickness of the debris layer, which in turn is dictated by sediment availability.
+Our sensitivity analyses show that palaeotemperature estimates are most sensitive to albedo (Fig. 6), which is unknown for the pre-historic period.
+Surficial debris eover-lowers the albedo of ice, but can act to enhance or reduce surface melt on glaciers depending on the thickness of the debris layer (Östrem, 1959), which in turn is dictated by sediment availability.
 Richardson and Brook (2010) measured ice ablation rates of clean and tephra-covered snow on Summit Plateau at Mt.
 Ruapehu and found that tephra thicknesses of up to 7 cm enhanced ablation rates, relative to that of clean snow.
 In temperate regions, empirical observations have shown that tephra deposited on glacier surfaces is quickly redistributed by surface runoff, and thus has a net long-term effect of enhanced surface ablation following deposition (Kirkbride and Dugmore, 2003).
-Thus, the presence of thin (cm-scale) debris cover on some LGM glaciers in central North Island would have enhanced ablation and would cause underestimation of palaeotemperatures for these catchments in our model that assumes clean glacier surfaces.
+Thus, the presence of thin (cm-scale) debris cover on some LGM glaciers in central North Island would may have enhanced ablation and would cause underestimation of palaeotemperatures for these catchments in our model that assumes clean glacier surfaces.
 This process may contribute to the inter-catchment, and/or inter-volcano variability in our LGM palaeotemperature estimates.